Our database is free to use for all history and archaeology enthusiasts. If you use our database, please do not forget to cite correctly:

 Spirģis, R. 2008.
 Bruņrupuču saktas ar krūšu važiņrotām un lībiešu kultūras attīstība Daugavs lejtecē 10.-13. gadsimtā.
 Rīga: Latvijas Vēstures Institūta Apgāds.

-Ring brooch, bronze.
+Ring brooch, copper alloy.
 A so-called “Hanseatic” brooch, dated to the 13th-14th centuries in Estonia (Reidla 2012, 96).
 Such brooches are found in Estonia from early Christian cemeteries, but not in the prehistoric stone graves (Laul, Valk 2014, 104).
 They are also common in 13th-14th century Christian cemeteries in Latvia, for example in Couronia, where they are dated from the second half of the 13th century to the early 15th century (Vaska 2017, 57).

 Literature: